As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 - While the rice cooks, make the sriracha vinagrette: add all the remaining sriracha rice ingredients to a bowl and whisk to combine.
-Start with 1 tbsp sriracha, taste, and add more if you want more heat.
+Start with 1 tablespoon sriracha, taste, and add more if you want more heat.

 - Pour the sriracha vinaigrette over the rice as soon as it’s finished cooking.
 Toss gently with a fork to distribute the sauce over the rice.
 Cover and set aside.

 - Add 1 tablespoon chili garlic sauce, soy sauce (or Tamari) , sugar, vinegar, sesame oil, and ¼ cup vegetable broth or water to a small bowl.
 Stir, and set near the stovetop.

 - Stir the cornstarch into the remaining ¼ cup vegetable broth or water.
 Set near the stovetop.

 - Add the peanut or vegetable oil, scallions, ginger, and orange zest to a skillet and set it over medium heat.
 Stir and cook until the oil starts to simmer, than cook for 1 minute longer.

 - Add the chili garlic sauce mixture to the skillet.
 Bring to a boil and cook, stirring frequently, until the sugar dissolves and the sauce smells very fragrant, about 3 minutes.

 - Pour the cornstarch mixture into the skillet, stiring with a whisk to incorporate.
 Cook, stirring constantly, until thickened.
 Remove from the heat.
 Taste and add more chili garlic sauce if you want it spicier.
 Set aside.

 Make the Crispy Cauliflower: